 Our Credit Agreement and our outstanding 11.75% Senior Second Lien Notes are secured by various liens on our oil, natural gas and NGL properties, excluding our Mobile Bay assets.
 Our 11.75% Senior Second Lien Notes are secured by a second priority lien on substantially all of such properties.
 The oil and gas assets of, and equity in, certain of our subsidiaries that own our Mobile Bay assets (the Borrower Subsidiaries, as defined in Financial Statements and Supplementary Data - Note 2 - Debt under Part II, Item 8 in this Form 10-K), are pledged on a first priority basis to secure our Term Loan.
 Any future borrowings under our Credit Agreement would be secured on a first priority basis by the assets securing the 11.75% Senior Second Lien Notes.
 In addition, we have certain rights to issue or incur additional or new secured debt, that could be secured by additional liens on the collateral and an issuance or incurrence of such additional secured debt would dilute the value of the collateral securing our outstanding secured debt.
-If the proceeds of the sale of the collateral securing the 11.75% Senior Second Lien Notes incurred under the Credit Agreement are not sufficient to repay all amounts due in respect of such debt, then claims against our remaining assets to repay any amounts still outstanding under our secured obligations would be unsecured and our ability to pay our other unsecured obligations and any distributions in respect of our capital stock would be significantly impaired.
+If the proceeds of the sale of the collateral securing the 11.75% Senior Second Lien Notes or any future indebtedness incurred under the Credit Agreement are not sufficient to repay all amounts due in respect of such debt, then claims against our remaining assets to repay any amounts still outstanding under our secured obligations would be significantly impaired.